128technology/docs/docs/sec-config-antivirus.md

 - `url-allowlist`: A list of URLs or addresses to be bypassed by antivirus scanning.
 - `mime-allowlist`: A MIME exception list to be bypassed by antivirus scanning.
-- `fallback-action`: A list of fallback options: block, log and permit, or permit.
+- `fallback-action`: A list of fallback options: block, log-and-permit, or permit.
 The default setting is log-and-permit, and can be changed to block or permit if desired.
 - `protocol`: The type of traffic to process.
 This list includes http, smtp, pop3, imap, ftp.
 Only the protocols selected from the list are processed by the AV engine.
 - `max-filesize`: The maximum filesize permitted.
-The default is 10,000.
+The default is 10,000 bytes.

 ## Configuration